ShenDezhou/Chinese-PreTrained-BERT/readme.md

 ## FAQ

 **Q: How to use this model?**
-A: Google released the Chinese bet how to use, this is how to use.
+A: Google released the Chinese BERT how to use, this is how to use.
-**The text does not need word segmentation, and WwM only affects the pre training process and does not affect the input of downstream tasks.**
+**The text does not need word segmentation, and WWM only affects the pre-trained process and does not affect the input of downstream tasks.**

-**Q: Is there a pre training code available?**
+**Q: Is there a pre-trained code available?**
-A: Unfortunately, I can't provide the relevant code, the implementation can refer to [# 10]（ https://github.com/ymcui/Chinese-BERT-wwm/issues/10 ）And [# 13]（ https://github.com/ymcui/Chinese-BERT-wwm/issues/13 )。
+A: Unfortunately, I can't provide the relevant code, the implementation can refer to [#10]（ https://github.com/ymcui/Chinese-BERT-WWM/issues/10 ）And [# 13]（ https://github.com/ymcui/Chinese-BERT-WWM/issues/13 )。

 **Q: Where can XX data set be downloaded?**
 A: Please check the 'data' directory and the task directory` README.md `The data source is indicated.
 For copyrighted content, please search by yourself or contact the original author for data.

 **Q: Are there any plans to release larger models?
-For example, the best large WwM version?**
+For example, the best large WWM version?**
 A: If we get better results from the experiment, we will consider releasing a larger version.

 **Q: You're lying!
 Results cannot be reproduced 😂**
 A: In the downstream task, we use the simplest model.
 For example, for classification tasks, we use ` run directly_ classifier.py `(provided by Google).
 If the average value cannot be reached, it indicates that there is a bug in the experiment itself, please check carefully.
 There are many random factors in the highest value, and we can't guarantee that we can reach the highest value.
 Another recognized factor: reducing the batch size will significantly reduce the experimental effect.
-For details, please refer to the related issues of bet and xlnet directory.
+For details, please refer to the related issues of BERT and xlnet directory.

 **Q: I've got better results than you!**
 A: Congratulations.

 **Q: How long did the training take and what equipment did it use?**
 A: The training is completed in Google TPU V3 Version (128G HBM).
-It takes about 4 hours to train bert WwM base and 8 hours to train bert WwM large.
+It takes about 4 hours to train bert WWM base and 8 hours to train bert WWM large.

 **Q: Who is Ernie?**
 A: The Ernie model in this project refers to the [Ernie] model proposed by Baidu company（ https://github.com/PaddlePaddle/LARK/tree/develop/ERNIE ）Instead of [Ernie] published by Tsinghua University in ACL 2019（ https://github.com/thunlp/ERNIE )。

-**Q: The effect of bet WwM is not very good in all tasks**
+**Q: The effect of BERT WWM is not very good in all tasks**
-A: The purpose of this project is to provide a variety of pre training models for researchers to freely choose bet, Ernie, or bet WwM.
+A: The purpose of this project is to provide a variety of pre-trained models for researchers to freely choose bet, Ernie, or BERT WWM.
 We only provide experimental data, but we have to try our best to get a conclusion.
 One more model, one more choice.